VTS Services

 For small boats, pleasure boats and sports sailing ships, Vanino VTS provides assistance in navigation upon their request within its technical limits.

-– the maximum existing draft of a vessel;
+- maximum draft and air draught of the vessel;

 After receiving information from the vessel that the mooring has started, Vanino VTS stops monitoring the vessel’s traffic.

-Navigation, immediate and other information is transferred to the Vanino port VTS at the request of a vessel or by order of a captain of the Vanino seaport when the navigation situation changes upon storm warning that can affect navigation safety in the Vanino port VTS area.
-The transmission of hydro meteorological and navigation information to vessels staying in the Vanino port VTS area is made by the Vanino port VTS on VHF Working Channel 14.
+Navigation, immediate and other information is transferred to vessels by Vanino VTS at the request of a vessel or by order of a captain of the Vanino seaport when the navigation situation changes upon storm warning that can affect navigation safety in the Vanino VTS area.
+The transmission of hydro meteorological and navigation information to vessels staying in the Vanino VTS area is made by Vanino VTS on VHF working channel 14.

-Aid to marine navigation (navigation support) is rendered to a vessel at the request of a vessel or by the Vanino port VTS operator's decision primarily in the difficult hydro meteorological conditions due to the incapacitation or the absence of navigational devices aboard a vessel that ensure navigation safety in this navigational situation.
-When providing aid to marine navigation to VTMS of the seaport of Vanino automatic target tracking errors are the following:
+Aid to marine navigation (navigation support) is rendered to a vessel at the request of a vessel or by the Vanino VTS operator's decision primarily in the difficult hydro meteorological conditions due to the incapacitation or the absence of navigational devices aboard a vessel that ensure navigation safety in this navigational situation.
+When assisting in navigation, Vanino VTS regularly transmits to the vessel information:

 The procedure for providing assistance in navigation, including the communications interval, is agreed by Vanino VTS and the vessel using communication means.
 The vessel is notified by Vanino VTS about the start and end of assistance in navigation, confirms the receipt of information and recommendations from Vanino VTS and informs Vanino VTS about the actions being taken.